jahanvi-Ichchhapuriya/CMOS-Circuit-Design-Spice-Simulation-using-Sky130nm-technology/README.md

 We are trying to get the equivalent circuit of CMOS when Vin is 'high' and 'low', so that we can get the Voltage Transfer Characteristics (VTC) and therefore calculate the delay of the cell.</br>
 ![WhatsApp Image 2026-02-27 at 3 01 39 PM](https://github.com/user-attachments/assets/2e1329b7-1fd1-4142-bd5f-e84bceb4b7e9)

-* When we take Vin as 'high' and equal to Vdd, PMOS will be OFF and NMOS will be ON

-* When we take Vin as 'low' or equal to '0', PMOS will be ON and NMOS will be OFF.
+* Case 1: Input is High (Vin = Vdd)</br>
+When we apply a high voltage (equal to the power supply, Vdd) to the input, the PMOS transistor turns OFF, and the NMOS transistor turns ON.</br>

+* Case 2: Input is Low (Vin = 0)</br>
+When we apply a low voltage (0V) to the input, the PMOS transistor turns ON, and the NMOS transistor turns OFF.</br>

+**From this, we can understand the path the current takes:**</br>

+When Vin = Vdd, a direct path is created between the ground (Vss) and the output (Vout).
+This allows the capacitor (CL) connected to the output to discharge through the NMOS transistor.</br>

-So we can see that when Vin=Vdd there is a direct path that exists between Vss and Vout, the capacitor CL discharges through the resistor.</br>
+When Vin = 0, a direct path is created between the power supply (Vdd) and the output (Vout).
+This allows the capacitor (CL) to charge through the PMOS transistor.</br>
-Similarly when Vin=0 there is a direct path between Vdd and Vout, CL charges.</br>

-Let us give the naming convention of the CMOS

-ALso the current in both the condition is Idsn(drain to source for NMOS) and Idsp(Drain to source for PMOS) And **Idsp = -Idsn**, both are opposite in direction to each other.
+**Naming the Currents**</br>

+We need to name the currents flowing through the transistors:</br>

+The current flowing through the NMOS (from Drain to Source) is called Idsn.</br>

+The current flowing through the PMOS (from Drain to Source) is called Idsp.</br>

+These two currents are always equal in magnitude but flow in opposite directions.
+This relationship is written as: **Idsp = -Idsn**.</br>

 ### L3 PMOS/NMOS drain current vs drain voltage

-Now if we talk about the curve between Idsn Vs Vdsn and Idsp Vs Vdsp, it is as shown below.
+If we were to draw the curves for these currents, we would have:</br>

+A graph showing how Idsn changes with Vdsn (the voltage across the NMOS).</br>

+A graph showing how Idsp changes with Vdsp (the voltage across the PMOS).</br>

 ### L4 Step1- Convert PMOS gate-source-voltage to Vin
 We have seen various internal voltages, but actually in terms of user's perspective we can't see the internal voltages and only see the external Vin and Vout.
 From these we calculate the VTC and eventually we get to know the delay.</br>